Bespoke Luxury: South Coast

 Soak away the stress at the Blue Lagoon

-The volcanic activity that built Iceland, and which now powers much of its lights and heating, has a delightful side-effect – one that’s most evident at the Blue Lagoon on the Reykanes south-west of the capital.
+The volcanic activity that built Iceland, and which now powers much of its lights and heating, has a delightful side-effect – one that’s most evident at the Blue Lagoon on the Reykjanes south-west of the capital.
 Here, wellness-seekers steam and soak in milky-blue thermal pools surrounded by craggy volcanic rocks, applying silica mud masks to leave faces clear and glowing.
 But while upwards of a million people flock to the Blue Lagoon each year, you can sidestep the crowds with a visit to the adjacent Retreat Spa, with its secluded lagoon hidden amid folds of lava.
-Book a private session to soak in peace, enjoy an in-water massage and undertake the ‘Blue Lagoon Ritual’, applying silica, algae and other minerals to rejuvenate and exfoliate the skin, stimulate circulation and energise mind and body.
+Book a session to soak in peace, enjoy an in-water massage and undertake the ‘Blue Lagoon Ritual’, applying silica, algae and other minerals to rejuvenate and exfoliate the skin, stimulate circulation and energise mind and body.

 At a glance